Innovative Cooling System to Enhance Solar Panel Efficiency

 12. Operating Principle, Benefits, and Gains of the Cooling System.

 The cooling system removes excess heat from solar cells through conduction and convection.
-Heat-absorbing fluids circulate and transfer it away, sometimes reusing it for heating applications in hybrid systems.
+Heat-absorbing fluids circulate to carry heat away, and in hybrid systems the recovered heat can be reused for heating applications.

 ADVERTISEMENT